 It’s up to you to draw the line on which sorts of exceptions you’re willing to consider.
 Here are a few exceptions I made for myself.

 - Don Julio tequila

 Ready to Go-Carnivore?

 Another thing to consider would be investing in a cookbook.
 At times, carnivore can feel boring and limiting.
-Having a cookbook may inspire you to cook in new and inventive ways, making the whole process much more exciting.
+Having recipes at your disposal may inspire you to cook in new and inventive ways, making the whole process much more exciting.
 I’d recommend, The Carnivore Cookbook by Maria and Craig Emmerich.
-This book has been super helpful throughout my carnivore challenge.
+This book has been super helpful throughout my 30-day challenge.